 If you travel to Vietnam, you might get some friends for a drink or hang out sometimes.
 Drinking is a fun and easy way to get to know people.
 You can also make friends with local people without knowing a lot of Vietnamese words.
 I’m sure that they will teach you how to say Cheers in Vietnamese when they have a chance, but why don’t we learn some today so you can impress them?

-If in English, you say Cheers!, in Vietnamese we say ‘Dzô!’ (sounds like Yo!).
+If in English, you say Cheers!, in Vietnamese, we say ‘Dzô!’ (sounds like Yo!).
 Dzô is actually not a correctly written word according to the Vietnamese writing system.
-However, everyone nowadays accepts it and it is widely used.
+However, everyone nowadays accepts it, and it is widely used.

 Dzô is pronounced like Yo in English.
 This pronunciation is from the south of Vietnam.
 In the North, people pronounce it as ‘zô’ with the sound of /z/.